Emiljano Bullari: International career

 Born in Naxos, Greece, Bullari is of Albanian descent and has been part of the Albanian football structure since early adolescence.
 He has represented Albania at U17, U19, and U21 levels, playing for the under-17s in 2016–17 where he scored two goals in four appearances, for the under-19s in 2018–19 with one goal in five matches, and for the under-21s in 2019–20 with two goals in six appearances.

 In November 2018, Albania U19 coach Erjon Bogdani called up Bullari to the national team, as the Albanian Football Federation won the competition against the Hellenic Football Federation who were also attempting to recruit him for Greece's youth national teams.
 Soon after, he scored for Albania U19 in a friendly match against Romania.

-In October 2020, he was called up by senior team coach Edoardo Reja for the Albanian national team, but was later released from the final squad and continued to feature with the under-21s instead.
+In October 2020, he was called up by senior team coach Edoardo Reja for the Albania national team, but was later released from the final squad and continued to feature with the under-21s instead.

 With the under-21s, Bullari scored decisive goals in qualification matches, including a 3–1 victory over Andorra, and a last-minute equalizer in a 2–2 draw away against Turkey.
 Although called up to the senior squad, Bullari has yet to make his debut for the Albania national team.